kimsin98/OHBM-ComCom-squarespace/README.md

 1. Open the post with EDIT. **Do NOT review using Squarespace's preview because it breaks some code!**
 2. Text: Check spaces/line breaks, general formatting feel.
 3. Image: Check that all images are present.
+4. Add "By " at the start of the author line when appropriate.
+If you can (admins only), create a [basic author](https://support.squarespace.com/hc/en-us/articles/205810518) and change the author in settings.
-4. If everything looks good, open settings (click on date above title).
+5. If everything looks good, open settings (click on date above title).
    * Content > Post URL: Match the original URL (`blog/name`).
    * Options > Status: Set "Published".
 Change the date to original's date in the past.
 Time can be whatever.
-5. If you can (admins only), create a [basic author](https://support.squarespace.com/hc/en-us/articles/205810518) and change the author.

 ## Formatting notes